 Copyright and Fair Use Guidelines

 The information presented here is general information for educational purposes only.
-It is not a UMGC policy statement and does not constitute legal advice, nor does it take precedence over any rules or guidelines set by Learning Design and Solutions (LD&S), The Graduate School, or The Undergraduate School regarding selection and use of materials in the classroom and is not intended to be used as such.
-Faculty members should consult with their Program Chair or Course Chair on any issues related to using materials in their classroom.
-Faculty, Program Chairs, or Course Chairs can consult with LD&S for guidance on copyright and fair use based on the particular facts and circumstances under consideration.
-LD&S may seek legal advice from the Office of Legal Affairs as needed to address faculty concerns.
+It is not a UMGC policy statement and does not constitute legal advice, nor does it take precedence over any rules or guidelines set by Course Development, the School of Arts and Sciences, the School of Business, or the School of Cybersecurity and Information Technology regarding selection and use of materials in the classroom and is not intended to be used as such.
+Faculty members should consult with their Program Director on any issues related to using materials in their classroom.
+Faculty and Program Directors can consult with Course Development for guidance on copyright and fair use based on the particular facts and circumstances under consideration.
+Course Development may seek legal advice from the Office of Legal Affairs as needed to address faculty concerns.

 Consistent with USM Policy IV-3.20 – Policy on Intellectual Property and UMGC Policy 190.00 – Intellectual Property, UMGC has developed this educational resource on the use of copyrighted materials.
 This resource describes general library and educational fair use and fair use exceptions for research and scholarly work.
 The purpose of this resource is to help UMGC faculty understand the basics of copyright and fair use.
 Students may also find this resource useful.